Pmanaswini/Enhanced-Sawtooth/DAG_readme.md

 ```
 Note: sawtooth key generation has to be done for all clients
 The transactions list should be given in "batches.txt" file in pyclient folder.
+**Important:** Running Insurance Transaction Family

+Install javascript in sawtooth docker using the command "apt install -y nodejs" in the local command bash after the sawtooth validator is up.

+To start the insurance transaction family processor:
+	a.
+Open sawtooth local command bash.
+	b. navigate to "Ins_processor/insuance-handler" folder using command "cd Ins_processor/insuance-handler"
+	c.
+Run "node Processor.js" commnad to start the insurance transaction family processor.
+	d.
+Check the log of sawtooth validator to see if the transaction processor is registered with the validator.

+To submit transaction to the validator:
+	a.
+The batches.txt file in Ins_client is the input for transactions.
+	b.
+Enter each transaction command in a new line in the above file.
+	c. open sawtooth local command bash and navigate to Ins_client folder.